isarandi/PosePile/README.md

 # PosePile

-This is a large collection of dataset processing (and benchmark evaluaiton) scripts for image-based 3D human pose estimation, as used in the paper
+This is a large collection of dataset processing (and benchmark evaluation) scripts for image-based 3D human pose estimation, as used in the paper

 **Learning 3D Human Pose Estimation from Dozens of Datasets using a Geometry-Aware Autoencoder to Bridge Between Skeleton Formats** \
 István Sárándi, Alexander Hermans, Bastian Leibe \